rkstgr/papermake/README.md

 ⚠️ **Please Note:** This project is in its early stages of development.
 Features, APIs, and documentation are subject to change.

-## Roadmap & Key Features
+## Key Features

-Papermake aims to provide the following core capabilities:

--   🚀 **High Performance & Scalability**: Built with Rust and leveraging Typst for high-throughput, low-latency PDF generation suitable for demanding applications.
+-   **🚀 High Performance**: Built with Rust and Typst for fast, low-latency PDF generation.
+Automatic template compilation caching for high-volume document processing
--   🔗 **Seamless Data Integration**: Easily bind JSON data to your Typst templates.
--   ✅ **Schema-Driven Data Validation**: Define and enforce input data structures using JSON schemas, ensuring data integrity before rendering.
--   🏛️ **Robust Template Management**: Features designed to support template versioning, auditing, and compliance needs, crucial for managed documents like certificates or reports.
--   💡 **Enhanced Debuggability**: Focused on providing clear feedback and tools to simplify the process of developing and troubleshooting templates.
+-   **🔧 Ergonomic API**: Builder patterns and fluent interfaces for ease of use, with seamless data binding from JSON
+-   **📐 Schema Validation**: Type-safe data binding with compile-time schema macros

+## Planned Features

+-   Template versioning and management system
+-   HTTP API server for microservice deployments
+-   Enhanced debugging and error reporting
+-   Additional output formats beyond PDF

 ## Quick Start